10 Times a Vendor should say “No” to a Craft Show Shopper

 Consider your business’s goals, values, and message before agreeing to something.

-Of course, there are times when it is best for your business to say “yes” to the questions below.
+Of course, there are times when your business should say “yes” to the questions below.
+Just be sure it’s t

 1) “Since you haven’t opened yet, can I get this for half price?”

-It’s more of an inconvenience to the vendor to stop in the middle of their setup, dig out their cash box and conduct a sale.
+I’m not sure why buying before or after shopping hours warrants a discount; it’s more of an inconvenience for the vendor to stop in the middle of their setup/packing up, dig out their cash box and conduct a sale.

 If the event allows vendors to, and you’re willing to, processing a transaction before you open is accommodating enough; you don’t need to hand out a discount as well.